Is Your Child A Candidate For Myopia Management?

 Myopia management works best when parents wish to take a proactive role in preserving their child’s vision in the long term.
 The earlier a child receives myopia management, the easier it is to control myopia’s progression and the better the long-term results.

 If your child has myopia, take action and help mitigate their risk of developing eye disease in the future.
-For further information or to schedule your consultation, contact Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+For further information or to schedule your consultation, contact Brain Vision Institute today.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.